 I’m super grateful she is trying to address the pain but it’s too deep for these patches to make much of a difference.

 Oh yes, I need to write about the photo.
 I don’t like cow’s milk - haven’t voluntarily drank it for nearly 30 years - on occasion I’ll let an English person make me a proper cup of tea with a little milk.
 I love a proper cup of tea.

 I tried these two goat milk brands because goat milk can actually be very healing for the gut.
-I had a great product called Bainbridge Island Goat Milk (how the hell do I remember this??) that I really liked.
+On the 90s, I had a great product called Bainbridge Island Goat Milk (how the hell do I remember this??) that I really liked.
 But I can’t drink these.
 Megan was over so I made her try them with me.
 She likes trying weird foods - has since we were kids.
 She tried the grosser of the two twice while we laugh about how we all do that - smell this soap, it’s disgusting!

 So goat milk is out.
 For now, I’m glad I like the sheep’s milk yogurt.
 That’s a game changer for me.
 To be able to eat something on the way out the door and on the go is DREAMY.

 It’s so beautiful out!
 The winters here are tough, but at least I’m in good company with everyone else hibernating the days away.

 Now, the world gets to go play outside and I’m stuck inside so much of the time.
 Sometimes I don’t know what impacts my mental health more, the pain, the hunger or feeling trapped.